KaiPereira/portfolio/src/lib/posts/boreal.md

 We then headed back to the VIA rail station to begin our journey...
 We all hopped into a group photo, and then we made our way to our train and finally departed.

 I was pretty adrenaline rushed and pretty excited so it was all like a blur...
-This was my first time doing something like this (aside from some smaller local hackathons) and it just changes your mindset so much on life.
+This was my first time doing something like this (aside from some smaller local hackathons) and every single small part was just really transformative, it's the kind of thing I want to do for the rest of my life!
 ![Pasted image 20250828225333.png](/images/Pasted%20image%2020250828225333.png)

 On board, we were presented with our rooms, and then toured around the train a bit to get used to the different rooms, and then the train left on it's merry way.

 The VIA rail train was still open to the public, but we had pretty much the entirety of the front, so we probably had like 5 or so carriages all to our selves.
 The rooms were spread out in a couple carriages, and there were small showers onboard in the corners of the carriages.

+The entire train ride was just so magical and beautiful it's hard to describe, you're just passing through nature with nothing to disturb the atmosphere aside from some remote buildings you find here and there.

 ![Pasted image 20250828233427.png](/images/Pasted%20image%2020250828233427.png)